License GuideSOC 51-9061

 Read more

 You'll take a two-part exam.
-The first portion covers national water treatment standards and applies across all states.
-The second tests your knowledge of your specific state's regulations.
+The first covers national water treatment standards that apply everywhere.
+The second tests your state's specific laws and regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You schedule your test directly with the vendor and sit for it at an authorized testing center.
-Pass scores vary by state, but typically range from 70 to 80 percent.
-Check your state's requirements for the exact passing threshold and any prerequisites like work experience before you register.
+You schedule your test through their platforms and take it at a local testing center.
+Both sections count toward your final score.
+Most states require you to pass with a score around 70-80%, though exact thresholds vary by location.
+Check with your state's licensing board for the specific passing score you need.

 Renewal